zuozhenggh/learning-library/data-management-library/database/oci-vm-database/create-oci-vm-db/create-virtual-cloud-network/create-virtual-cloud-network.md

   ![](images/virtual-cloud-networks.png " ")

-2. Select your compartment and click on **Networking Quickstart**.
+2. Select your compartment and click on **Start VCN Wizard**.
 If you haven't created any compartments yet, just leave it as the default (root) compartment.

   ![](images/networking-quickstart.png " ")

-3. Be sure the default "VCN with Internet Connectivity" is selected and click **Start Workflow**.
+3. Be sure the default "VCN with Internet Connectivity" is selected and click **Start VCN Wizard**.

   ![](images/start-workflow.png " ")